 Images are an important tool to connect with your potential clients through your website.
 Apparently, we remember 80% of what we see and only 20% of what we read.

 So, let’s make sure that your website is using this tool as effectively as it can and that your images are not putting off potential clients as they are slowing down your website.

 Website image sizes – a quick summary to help speed up your website:

 - Adjust the dimensions of your images – maximum of 1080px wide (with some exceptions)

 - Compress your images – using the tinypng free tool.
 If you have access to your administration area of your website there are free plugins you can use to compress even further when you upload them to your website, such as WP smush https://wordpress.org/plugins/wp-smushit/.

 - Test the load time speed of your website using the free tool at pingdom before and after

-I know this can be time consuming and a bit of a faff for images you have already have in your website but a quicker website can really mean the difference between a sale or a potential customer just giving up and going out for an ice-cream.
+I know this can be time-consuming and a bit of a faff for images you have already have on your website but a quicker website can really mean the difference between a sale or a potential customer just giving up and going out for ice cream.